 You’ll get fit and see results very quickly.
 If you go regularly you’ll get the body of your dreams for sure as it’s so great for toning.
 The people are also really cool, and it becomes like a bit of a community.
 Not cult, don't worry.
 Community.

-I’ve always wanted to do boxing, and after trying Taekwondo in university I knew I loved kicking more than punching.
-So kickboxing seemed a natural fit.
+I’ve always wanted to do boxing, and after trying Taekwondo at university I knew I loved kicking more than punching.
+So after getting bored of gymming for a year, kickboxing seemed a natural fit.

-After my first class I was elated.
+After my first kickboxing class I was elated.
 This was 100% what I wanted and needed.

-I feel like this is going to make me fitter than anything I’ve ever done.
-It feels like military fitness.
-But the kicking and sparring bits are seriously so much fun and I feel this class will keep on challenging me - which is very important to me, who changes fitness regimes almost as often as I put petrol in my car.
+The overall fitness is amazing, plus I am learning technique which is something you often don't get at your average boxing fitness class.
+The kicking and sparring bits are seriously so much fun and I feel these classes will keep on challenging me, which is very important to someone like me who changes fitness regimes almost as often as I put petrol in my car.

-Plus it’s R500 per month for twice a week – ideal!
+Plus it’s only R750 per month for unlimited classes!

 I already hurt myself in my third class – kicking someone's knee with my shin – kak sore.
-But the challenge for me now is to constantly adjust, take it slow and learn from my mistakes – i.e. learn how not to hurt myself.
+But the challenge for me now is to constantly think and to take it slow and learn from my mistakes – i.e. focus on how not to hurt myself.

 Go and sign up to fight the good fight here.